Content

 Now here is an important one!!

-Brides you have to be strict with your hair and make up people.
-In my experience of late they ALWAYS seem to run over time and it just adds unnecessary stress.
+Brides, please be strict with your hair and make up people.
+In my experience, they SO OFTEN seem to run over time and it just adds unnecessary stress.

-I would advise that all your hair and make up is done at least 1 and a half hours before the photographer has to leave for the service.
-You would rather have all your bridal prep shots done when you actually have make up on so that you look like a goddess.
+I would advise that all your hair and make up is done at least one and a half hours before the photographer has to leave for the service.
+I am sure you would rather have all your bridal prep shots done when you actually have make-up on so that you are looking your best in your photos.

 By having everyone’s face and hair ready early it also means so that you can have some lovely shots of yourself getting into your dress with all the bridesmaids dressed and looking hot.

-Once you are all fluffed up in your gown there will be time to take some great pics of the girl part of the bridal party along with you family and of course yourself without all the stress of running late!!!
+Once you are all fluffed up in your gown there will be time to take some great pics of you and your bridesmaids without all the stress of running late!!!

 If you are having little ones in the bridal party, its best that they don’t get ready with you and only come in at the last minute as kids get very bored and can play up if they have to wait around!